iojcde/iojcde/README.md

 I am a random middle schooler you've probably have never heard about.

-I am also an amateur dev by night.
+I am also an dev by night.
 I don't really develop stuff that's very advanced right now, so don't expect too much from me.

 # Experience
 I'm experienced in Python, but has some experience with other langauges such as: